-Twigs: Moderately thick; smooth; leaf scars 3-lobed to heart-shaped, resembling a "monkey face;" end bud small, egg-shaped, light brown to eat the nuts.
-A related species, red hickory (Carya ovalis) differs from pignut hickory by slight differences in the fruit and bark.
-Many hickories hybridize with each other, making exact identification difficult even for experts.
+Twigs: Moderately thick; smooth; leaf scars 3-lobed to heart-shaped, resembling a "monkey face;" end bud small, egg-shaped, light brown

 Values and Uses: The wood is heavy, hard, strong and flexible.
 It is used for tool handles, skis and other equipment requiring strength and impact resistance.
 It is also a good fuelwood.
 The nuts are a favorite of squirrels, chipmunks, turkeys, black bears, foxes, rabbits and raccoons.